Drowned (song): Lyrics and music

 Music critic Chris Charlesworth describes "Drowned" as a "tough blues-based rocker."
 He states that the band loved to play it live since it was less complex than other songs from Quadrophenia.
 Rolling Stone critic Dave Marsh describes the song as among the most interesting on the album.
 Who biographer John Atkins views the song as having "such purity of essence" that it may be the "quintessential Quadrophenia performance."
 He describes it as being "simple and direct" without needed "cleverness, dramatic musical effects or complex arrangements."

 The oldest song featuring on Quadrophenia ("Joker James", though hailing from the Tommy era, did not feature on the album), "Drowned" was initially written as an ode to Meher Baba in early 1970.
 Townshend sang it facing the tomb of Meher Baba on his first visit to India in January 1972.

 In Quadrophenia, "Drowned" tells of how Jimmy contemplates drowning himself in the water, in the midst of his disappointment at not being able to see his hero, the Ace Face.
 At the end, seagulls, crowd noises and waves can be heard, along with Pete Townshend walking along singing the sixth verse of "Sea and Sand".
 Mike Segretto interprets the water in the song as a metaphor for God and the song itself as a metaphor for the search for spirituality, or the "quest for a tributary leading to God."
 Steve Grantley and Alan G. Parker interpret the song similarly.
 According to them, in the song Jimmy sees the ocean "as a symbol of cleansing redemption."
 Atkins interprets the song as representing the "freedom of release," both in the lyrics and in the music.
 Atkins also notes that in the song Jimmy adopts a "wider philosophy than mod conformism," which is his objective through much of the album.

-The piano part was borrowed from the song "Hitchcock Railway" by Joe Cocker.
+The piano part was borrowed from Joe Cocker's song "Hitchcock Railway".
 Charlesworth praises Chris Stainton's "great piano work."